gobbios/EloSteepness/README.md

 In order to get the package up an running you need a fairly recent version of R (I'd recommend at least v4.0).
 You also need a working installation of [`rstan`](https://mc-stan.org/).
-This in turn requires `stan` to be installed but this is taken care of during the setup of the `rstan` package.
+This in turn requires `Stan` to be installed but this is taken care of during the setup of the `rstan` package.
 The easiest way of doing all this is to [install the `brms` package](https://github.com/paul-buerkner/brms#how-do-i-install-brms). (`brms` is not actually required for `EloSteepness` to work, but it handles the installation of `rstan` and friends very conveniently.)
 If you don't want to deal with `brms`, you can also try to install `rstan` by itself ([see here for instructions](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)).
 If you already have `brms` (or `rstan`) then you are probably good to go.